 - No alcohol (there was none in the house, but for those of you who drink when sad, you’ll know it doesn’t help.)

 - Taking a walk early in the evening and resist the urge to bring my problems with me.
 There’s no point walking on a beautiful beach and completely ignore the scenery as I’m too involved in the thoughts of feeling lonely.

 - Pay active attention to my surroundings; let that fill my thought processes.

 In doing this, I am not dismissing the fact that I felt lonely.
-Instead, I was allowing for the possibility that my low mood was due to lack of sleep.
-If after a good nights sleep, I would then be able to know for sure the cause of my low mood without adding fuel to the fire with my thought processes.
+Instead, I allowed for the possibility that my low mood was due to a lack of sleep.
+If, after a good night’s sleep, I would be able to know for sure the cause of my low mood without adding fuel to the fire with my thought processes.